aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 - **hacktivists**: those who hack systems for political gain
 - **script kiddies**: those who break into systems for fun

+These are the types of attacks:

+- **Malware** — Any type of harmful software designed to damage a computer system.

+- **Phishing** — A cyberattack that attempts to fool users into providing sensitive information.

+- **DDoS Attack** — A distributed denial of service attack involves the use of multiple devices to flood a website or server with traffic.

+- **Ransomware** — A type of cyber attack that locks users out of their computer systems until they pay a ransom.
+By encrypting important files on a network, victims are placed in a position to either pay the ransom to decrypt the files or risk losing business-critical data.

+- **Botnet** — A network of compromised computers used to carry out cyberattacks on other systems.
+The originator of the attack is known as the **"bot master"** and **zombies** are computers that have been infected with **malware.** All three are necessary to launch a botnet attack.

+- **Spyware** — A type of malware that can collect and transmit private user information without the user's consent.

 ### Common Attack Patterns